Practical Guide to Cloud E‑Commerce Platforms: Types, Use Cases, and Platform Comparison

 • Cross-border capabilities: Multi-currency and multi-language support

-• Regional compliance: Data residency requirements automatically handled
+• Regional compliance: Data residency requirements are automatically handled

 Features